Heuristics for multi-stage quantum walks to find Ising ground states: Methods

-where superscripts are being used to denote that $\ket{E_{a_k}^{(k)}}$ are the $N$ eigenvectors of $\hat{H}_k$.
-In this context, equation (\ref{P_inf}) looks like a series of projections, which gradually rotate the initial state to the final state.
+In this context, Equation (\ref{P_inf}) looks like a series of projections, which gradually rotate the initial state to the final state.
 To maximise the product of these terms, each projection should rotate the state the same amount towards $\ket{E_0}$.
 This can be achieved if $\hat{H}_k$ could be constructed such that